rrag/react-stockcharts/docs/md/AREACHART.md

 		margin={{ left: 50, right: 50, top:10, bottom: 30 }}
 		seriesName="MSFT"
 		data={data} type="svg"
-		xAccessor={d => d.date} xScale={d3.time.scale()}
+		xAccessor={d => d.date} xScale={scaleTime()}
 		xExtents={[new Date(2011, 0, 1), new Date(2013, 0, 2)]}>
 ```

 Creates an `svg` element with the provided `height` and `width` and creates a `svg:g` element with the provided `margin`. and `data` is used to plot.

 - `xAccessor` is self explanatory
 - `xScale` knowledge of d3 [scales](https://github.com/mbostock/d3/wiki/Scales) will certainly help.
 For starters, it is easier to understand scale as a function which converts a `domain` say 2011-01-01 to 2013-01-02 to a `range` say 0 to 500 pixels.
-This scale can now interpolate an input date to a value in pixels. `d3.time.scale()` is a linear time scale
+This scale can now interpolate an input date to a value in pixels. `d3.scaleTime()` is a linear time scale
 - `xExtents` is the start and end points to show on initial render.
 This is an optional prop
 - `seriesName` this does not add value to this simple chart, you will see its use explained better later in the [zoom and pan](#/zoom_and_pan) section
 - `type` can take 2 values `svg` or `hybrid`.